grantwinney/blog/content/posts/csharp-assign-code-to-a-variable/index.md

 ---
 categories:
   - C#
   - Coding
-date: "2019-11-13T17:45:00Z"
+date: 2019-11-13T17:45:00Z
 description: ""
 draft: false
 cover:
   image: photo-1515879218367-8466d910aaa4.jpg
 slug: csharp-assign-code-to-a-variable
 summary: Did you know most languages have a way to pass around code to other functions, so you can call (invoke) it in other parts of your application?
 In C#, it's called a delegate.
 tags:
-- C#
+  - csharp
-- Coding
+  - coding
 title: Assign C# code to a variable and then run it
 ---